slepc/slepc/doc/source/documentation/manual/pep.md

 Finally, we mention that the use of regions for filtering is also available in `PEP`, see section [](#sec:region).

-:::{table} Available possibilities for selection of the eigenvalues of interest in `PEP`.
+:::{table} Available possibilities for selection of the eigenvalues of interest in `PEP`
 :name: tab:portionq

  |`PEPWhich`                |Command line key           |Sorting criterion